Yoga For Concentration And Memory

-Here, in this post, five best Yoga practices to improve memory power and concentration have been described.
+Here, in this post, the five best Yoga practices to improve memory power and concentration have been described.

 This inversion improves the memory power by increasing the supply of fresh blood to the head.
 By the practice of Sarvangasana, cells of the brain get oxygenated blood and there is a sensation of freshness.
 The mind is relieved of mental and emotional stress, psychological disturbances get cleared resulting in improved focus and memory.
 The asana is also called shoulder stand and care is necessary while practicing this pose.
 The neck and head are more prone to injury when practicing this pose, hence a beginner has to be particularly careful.

 Surya Namaskar (Sun Salutation)

 Surya Namaskar benefits are innumerable as is a complete Yoga in itself for it includes asana, pranayama, mantra chanting, and meditation techniques.
 It has a direct vitalizing effect on the solar energy of the body which flows through the Pingala Nadi.
 The Pingala Nadi get regulated by the regular practice of Surya Namaskar, which further leads to a balanced energy system at both physical and mental level.
 Further, in Surya Namaskar steps, each forward bend is done with exhalation and each backward bend is done with inhalation.
 This synchronization of breath with alternate forward and backward bend bring oxygenated and fresh blood to the brain.
 First, when there is a balanced energy system at the mental level; second, when the fresh and oxygenated blood is supplied to the brain; and third, when a rhythm is set in the brain, this ultimately leads to a clarity of the mind and the practitioner develops higher concentration and improved memory power.